Related ministers and contacts

 Nicky Hamer (Minister Reynolds’ Office): +61 437 989 927

 Joint media release

-The Australian Defence Force’s newest leaders have graduated from the Australian Defence Force Academy.
+The Australian Defence Force’s newest leaders have today graduated from the Australian Defence Force Academy (ADFA).

-Minister for Defence, Senator the Hon Linda Reynolds CSC congratulated the graduating class on this significant milestone in their young careers.
+Minister for Defence, Senator the Hon Linda Reynolds CSC congratulated the graduating class on this significant career milestone.

-“As these future leaders take the next steps in their careers, today is a time to reflect on how far they have come.
+“As these future leaders take the next steps in their professional development, today is a time to reflect on how far they have come,” Minister Reynolds said.

-The graduates will be posted to single-service establishments to continue their initial officer training or commence operational duties.
+Graduates will be posted to establishments across Australia to either continue their training, or commence operational duties.